canro91/canro91.github.io/_posts/2019-11-19-TwoCSharpIdioms.md

 If you need to validate a new value, you add it in the array instead of adding a new condition in the `if` statement.

-* **Instead of lots of if to find a value, use an array of** `Func` and pick the first value different from `null` or a default value.
+* **Instead of lots of `if`'s to find a value, use an array of `Func`** and pick the first value different from `null` or a default value.
 You can find this code when finding a value among multiple choices.

 ```csharp
 var someKey = FindKey();